laurentperrinet/Perrinet20PredictiveProcessing/README.md

 provide a possible solution (one given model with one set of hyper parameters) but with an exploration of *all possible solutions*.
 One first methodology is to have a complete understanding of the set of models using mathematical analysis.
-However, this can be difficult, especially for such complex systems and using simplifying assumptions are often leading to a shallow complexity.
+However, this becomes impossible for such complex systems and using simplifying assumptions are often leading to a shallow complexity.
 Another venue is to develop adaptive strategies to explore the functional space of different models.
 This can be for instance developed using machine learning techniques such as the stochastic gradient descent commonly used in deep learning.
 Another promising solution is to explore bio-inspired adaptive strategies.
 Those exist at different time-scales, from rapid adaption mechanisms, to a slower learning of connections, or to the long-term evolution of hyper-parameters.
 In particular, it is yet not completely understood how SNNs perform a spike-time dependent plasticity.
-This is a future challenge in our understanding of the science of predictive processes in vision.
+This sets a future challenge in our understanding of the science of predictive processes in vision.

 5.1 Acknowledgments {#sec:acknowledgments}
 -------------------